slackapi/hubot-slack/docs/index.md

     - title: Getting Help
 ---

-So you want to get started with chatops using Hubot and Slack?
-We've got your covered. {{ site.product_name }} is an adapter to let your connect your Hubot scripts to your Slack team, giving you and your fellow devops engineers
+So you want to get started with ChatOps using Hubot and Slack?
+We've got you covered. {{ site.product_name }} is an adapter that connects your Hubot scripts to your Slack team, giving you and your fellow DevOps engineers a new best friend: your very own ChatOps bot.

 ## Requirements and Installation